 - Get $150 off of your Tax Depreciation Report per investment property from the quantity surveyorDuoTax here.

-Business Income and Expense Dec Form - (Fill out this form without our assistance to be considered for our discounted $180 to $220 fee (retail fee starts from $330) per yearly sole-trade non-GST registered business tax returnTs&Cs apply.
-Excludes expenses review and bank reconciliation.) - iqCron Accounting
+Business Income and Expense Dec Form - (Fill in this form without our assistance to be considered for our discounted $220 to $330 fee (retail fee starts from $440) per yearly sole-trade non-GST registered business tax returnTs&Cs apply.
+Excludes expenses review and bank reconciliation.
+This is lodgment-only tax return service that involves only minor reviews and data entries) - iqCron Accounting

-Business Activity Statement Form (Fill out this form without our assistance to be considered for our discounted $22 to $66 fee (retail fee starts from $88) per quarter for your BAS/GST return - Ts&Cs apply.
-Excludes expense review and bank reconciliation.) - iqCron Accounting
+Business Activity Statement Form (Fill in this form without our assistance to be considered for our discounted $132 to $220 fee (retail fee starts from $418) per quarter for your BAS/GST return - Ts&Cs apply.
+Excludes expenses review and bank reconciliation.
+This is lodgment-only BAS return service that involves only minor reviews and data entries.) - iqCron Accounting

 - New Employee Form (fill in and submit, if you are a new employee of one of our existing clients)

-- TFN Declaration Form (fill it in online, print out, sign and submit to your employer)
+- TFN Declaration Form (fill it in, print out, sign and submit to your employer)

 - Medicare Entitlement Statement (MES) Form (for taxpayer who were exempt from Medicare Levy)